openedx/credentials/docs/sharing/verifiable_credentials/storages.rst

         :alt: Learner Credential Wallet QR code scanner
         :width: 30%

 #.
-LCWallet processes QR code, communicates with the Open edX Platform and gets new verifiable credential.
-If everything is correct, now digital wallet holds the verifiable credential for the given Open edX credential (program certificate).
+LCWallet processes the QR code, communicates with the Open edX platform,
+   and retrieves the new verifiable credential.
+If everything is correct, the digital wallet now holds the verifiable credential for the given Open edX credential (course or program certificate).

     .. image:: ../../_static/images/verifiable_credentials-lcw-accept-credential.png
         :alt: Learner Credential Wallet accept credential